Blog Legally: 5 Legal Pages Your Website MUST Have

 - Data collection

-- Marketing practices (to assure they’re not misleading the customers)
+- Marketing practices (to ensure they’re not misleading the customers)

-- The types of partnerships bloggers have with companies (that earn them some money)
+- Profitable partnerships that bloggers have with companies

 - Among others